 Newcastle and Northumberland make up the beautiful North East of England.
 It is ideal for romantic getaways or simply spending time with family or friends.
-There are stunning rural locations and accommodation in the two main cities that allow your furry friend to join you.
+There are stunning rural locations in the two main cities that allow your furry friend to join you.
 All ages will be kept occupied when you stay at one of our dog friendly cottages in the North East.

 The North East is famous for its rich heritage, stunning coastline and hospitality.
 North East is home to some of the best restaurants in the country.
 There are dozens of stunning film locations.
 Harry Potter, Macbeth and Robin Hood-Prince of Thieves all have their roots here.
 Explore charming seaside towns and the country’s largest forest.

 North East England offers the visitor some enticing sights, attractions and activities.
 Many of these are pet-friendly.
 No pet lover wants to leave their beloved canine companion behind.
 Enjoy local specialties such as Pan Haggerty at a country pub.
 Take a relaxing walk along the beach with your dog.
 A lively quayside, river cruises, local cuisine and friendly locals all add to this already beautiful part of the UK.

 If you enjoy wildlife then holiday cottages here would be ideal as it is a haven for red squirrels, deer and rare birds including the Red Kite.

 Dunstanburgh Castle craster offers some amazing history of the region.
 Your dog can join you for a walk around the picturesque Dunstanburgh Castle.
 The castle is located on the edge of the rugged Northumbrian coastline.
 You are only 1.3 miles from the fishing village this allows you to get some fresh sea air.